Monday, December 22, 2025

 Here's the dead board.
 I couldn't see anything out of the ordinary but something is obviously dead.

-The light and bike are all back together and the light is actually quite a bit brighter than the original light on the right (the wife's bike), which I used to think was pretty bright.
-The nice thing is, when I turn on the headlight, the rear tail light also comes on.
+The light and bike are all back together and the light is actually quite a bit brighter than the original light on the right (the wife's bike), which I used to think was very bright.
+The nice thing is, when I turn on the headlight, the rear tail light now comes on too.
 With the old battery powered light, I'd have to turn it on separately and it is easy to forget.
 It's also easy to forget to turn the tail light off again after a ride.

 No comments: